sichensong-99/Analysis-Projects/PROJECT: User Churn Analysis.md

 #### Conclusion

 a.
-Phone service has little impact on customer churn.
+Phone service has little impact on user churn.

 b.
-The customer chrun rate of fiber optic is relatively high.
+The chrun rate of fiber optic users is relatively high.

 c.
 The churn rate of optical fiber users with OnlineSecurity, OnlineBackup, DeviceProtection and TechSupport services is low.

 d.
 The churn rate of optical fiber users with StreamingTV and SteamingMovies services is relatively high.

 ### 3) Contract attributes analysis